 One cool water park also situated adjacent to this spot.
 Mainly a swimming pool where people can enjoy in summers.
 There are many budget hotel to have food in front of this place.

 These caves are famous for the first Buddhist Council held after the death of Buddha.
-Here, hundreds of monks had gathered in that council.
-And Ananda ( Buddha’s cousin) had been appointed as successor of Buddha to spread Buddhist tradition and teaching after Buddha.
+Here, hundreds of monks had gathered in that council and Ananda ( Buddha’s cousin) had been appointed as successor of Buddha.
 It is also believe that Buddha had spent many days here before his death.

 These cave lies on the Vaibhav Giri hill, and you have to track approx 1 km to reach this ancient site.
 Path of these cave start from Hot Spring ( Brahma Kund) site and pass through Pippala cave.
 You will see ruins of some Buddhist and Jain temples on this track route.